-Super Pumped season 1 stars Joseph Gordon-Levitt as Travis Kalanick, an American entrepreneur.
+Super Pumped stars Joseph Gordon-Levitt as Travis Kalanick, an American entrepreneur.
 Kyle Chandler co-stars as Bill Gurley, a venture capitalist who agrees to fund Uber.
 The first season follows Kalanick as he addresses “burn rate” problems while developing a game-changing ride-sharing company.
 Composer Brendan Angelides (Billions) scored the Showtime series, which includes a variety of alternative rock classics.
 Here’s every song in Super Pumped, an adaption of Mike Isaac’s 2019 book.

 Read More at VV — Soundtracks of Television: ‘Yellowjackets’